Manaslol/Galaxy-Classifier/README.md

 ## Results

-- The model successfully learns morphological features from galaxy images
+- The model successfully learns morphological features from galaxy images with accuracy of 85.28%
 - Transfer learning improves convergence and stability compared to training from scratch
 - Augmentation helps mitigate overfitting on limited labeled data

 ---

-## Repository Structure